-- (1) Whenever an applicant seeks municipal approval of a development subject to this chapter, the applicant shall submit all of the required components of the Checklist for the Site Development Stormwater Plan at § 174-9.C below as part of the submission of the application for approval. - (2) The applicant shall demonstrate that the project meets the standards set forth in this chapter. - (3) The applicant shall submit 11 copies of the materials listed in the checklist for site development stormwater plans in accordance with § 174-9.C of this chapter.
+- 1. Whenever an applicant seeks municipal approval of a development subject to this ordinance, the applicant shall submit all of the required components of the Checklist for the Site Development Stormwater Plan at Section IX.C below as part of the submission of the application for approval. - 2.
+The applicant shall demonstrate that the project meets the standards set forth in this ordinance. - 3.
+The applicant shall submit 14 copies of the materials listed in the checklist for site development stormwater plans in accordance with Section IX.C of this ordinance.